-Coming soon: two series under current exploration
+Coming soon: other series under current exploration

 As a ceramicist with a practice firmly cemented in the functionality of tableware, and an obsessive desire for perfection, those pieces that do not “work out” haunt me.
 As the nature of someone who generally works alone, with myself as both judge and jury, it becomes easy to obsess over all the minute imperfections of the pieces I make.
 Some are the result of frustration in the fact that my current skill level does not yet manifest in objects with the desired outcome.
 Other imperfections are human error, and still others are just the volatile nature of the the medium, with all of the accompanying variables that factor into the practice of ceramics.
 There are a number of pieces that have begun to clutter the shelves of my studio, reproachfully staring at me.